cyberway/golos.contracts/docs/en-US/golos.ctrl_contract.md

 The `changevest` action is called automatically each time in case the vesting amount is changed on a user's balance.
 The `golos.vesting` smart contract informs the `golos.ctrl` smart contract about this change.
 Because changing the vesting amount on the user's balance changes the weight of this user's vote, the witness rating that the user voted for will also be changed.
 The `golos.ctrl` smart contract corrects the rating of each witness based on received information about the change.
 The data of the smart contract table is not modified.

-In case a list of the most rated witnesses is changed, their authorization will automatically be changed too.
+In case a list of the most rated witnesses is changed, `multisig_acc` authorization will automatically be changed too.
 ****